Frequently Asked Questions (FAQ)

-If your area isn’t listed, feel free to contact me and ask!
-I may be able to make an exception.
+If your area isn’t listed, feel free to contact us and ask!
+We may be able to make an exception.

 What are your rates?

-My rates are based on the amount of work involved in caring for your pets.
-If you’d like to get an exact quote, please contact me and we can discuss your pet care needs.
-For most clients my rate for pet sitting and dog walking averages $20-30 per visit.
+Our rates are based on the amount of work involved in caring for your pets.
+If you’d like to get an exact quote, please contact us and we can discuss your pet care needs.
+For most clients our rate for pet sitting and dog walking starts at $22 per visit.